Beegogogogo/Lattice-Boltzmann-Showcase/README.md

 # Lattice Boltzmann Showcase

-Public GitHub Pages site for presenting validation cases, governing equations, and media exported from a lattice Boltzmann workflow.
+This site for presenting validation cases, governing equations, and media exported from a lattice Boltzmann workflow.

 ## Purpose